Abahlali baseMjondolo: Campaigns

-Since 2005, the movement has carried out a series of large scale marches, engaged in direct action such as land occupations, self organised water and electricity connections and made tactical use of the courts.
+Since 2005, the movement has carried out a series of large scale marches, engaged in direct action for various kinds, including such land occupations, arranging self organised water and electricity connections and making tactical use of the courts.
 The movement has often made anti-capitalist statements, has called for "a living communism", and has demanded the expropriation of private land for public housing.